Yakuza Kiwami: Development

 The plot was further explored to focus on the depths of characters who did not have many appearances in the original game.
 Due to Goro Majima's popularity, he was made to clash with Kiryu often during sidequests.
 Majima's characterization was influenced by previous games to keep him motivated with the idea of strength following the events of Yakuza 0 which further focused on him.
 Kiwami improves the resolution, framerate, textures and loading times compared to the original game, and additional content was added to resolve some of the more confusing plot points, as well as tie the story more closely to the events of the prequel title Yakuza 0.

 A steelbook edition of the game was released as part of the Western launch.
 A version for Windows was released on February 19, 2019.
 The game was released for Xbox One on April 21, 2020, for Amazon Luna on December 22, 2022, and for Nintendo Switch on October 24, 2024.

 On 24 September 2025, SEGA and Ryu Ga Gotoku Studio announced an enhanced port of Yakuza Kiwami for Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and PC via Steam, with the latter platform as an update (which also adds Traditional Chinese and Korean, which were originally available on the Microsoft Store release).
-The new version adds expanded language support (plus three new languages to the series), including French, German, Italian, Spanish, Latin American Spanish, Brazilian Portuguese, Russian, and Simplified Chinese.
-It is scheduled to launch on November 13, 2025, for Nintendo Switch 2 and on December 8, 2025, for PlayStation 5, Xbox Series X/S, and PC.
+The new version adds expanded language support (plus a new language to the series), including French, German, Italian, Spanish, Latin American Spanish, Brazilian Portuguese, Russian, and Simplified Chinese, as well as pre-rendered cutscenes now running at 60fps.
+It was released on November 13, 2025, for Nintendo Switch 2 and on December 8, 2025, for PlayStation 5, Xbox Series X/S, and PC.